DataFEWSion Graduate Traineeship Handbook

 - Is there another outlet (i.e., LinkedIn) where all or part of this artifact could be highlighted?

-Note: you may not be able to validate the science from another field, but you can evaluate the artifact on many levels.
+- You may not be able to validate the science from another field, but you can evaluate the artifact on many levels.
 You are not checking grammar or writing style.
 In general, the product has been graded or submitted to a journal.

 Artifact Tracking Form